EUROMAMMALS/eurodeer_db/documentation/eurodeer_user_guide.md

 ![](images/base3.png)

-If you want to visualize and maniputale the data in CALC (equivalent of MS EXCEL), once you created the connection with CALC, you can load eurodeer_db tables though the **Data Source Manager** (to visulize it, go to View/Data Source, see image below).
+If you want to visualize and manipulate the data in CALC (equivalent of MS EXCEL), once you created the connection with CALC, you can load eurodeer_db tables though the **Data Source Manager** (to visulize it, go to View/Data Source, see image below).

 ![](images/calc1.png)